Sedation Dentistry for Alzheimer’s & Dementia Patients

 Sedation dentistry is a safe and effective way for your loved one to receive the dental care they may not otherwise be able to get.

-Going to the dentist can be both scary and painful for geriatric patients, especially when the patient has Alzheimer’s or dementia preventing their ability to understand or remember what is happening to them.
+Going to the dentist can be both scary and painful for geriatric patients, especially when the patient has Alzheimer’s or dementia, which prevents their ability to understand or remember what is happening to them.

 When an Alzheimer’s patient also has arthritis or fibromyalgia, it can be even more difficult for them to sit still in the dentist’s chair for long periods.
 At The Dental Anesthesia Center, we offer oral sedation dentistry to make your loved one’s dental experience less stressful.